ABFCode/Librium/SpringReader/docs/plan_todo.md

 6. Prev/Next buttons on EBOOK reader, not great.
 Replace it with arrows or nothing?
 Like Kindle. (see Kindle.png)

 RESEARCH/PLAN:
-1. (MAJOR CHANGE) Local/Cache.
+1. (MAJOR CHANGE) Local/Caching.
 See what we can do in terms of local storage.
     - Look into indexedDB.
     - Service Workers
+    - Caching on backend too
 2. (MAJOR CHANGE) Store only necessary parts of EPUBs
     - We are storing the entire EPUB files, but only using the cover image and content text after parsing.
     - We could store the parsed chapter content and the modified image.
 Not sure if this will help.
 3. TXT Files: Plan for these
-   - Generic BookParser which our Epub and Txt parser will impl.
-(Strategy pattern?)
+   - Generic BookParser, which our Epub and Txt parser will impl.
+(Strategy pattern)
 4. Research Kindle formats, see if they're possible.
-Probably not.
 5. Spring Reactive
    - https://filia-aleks.medium.com/microservice-performance-battle-spring-mvc-vs-webflux-80d39fd81bf0
-6. XXE XML PARSING
+6. Protect against XXE XML PARSING

-PROD:
+7. Connect Gutenberg/Other copyright-free book sites.
+8. Page-based instead of chapter-based.

+VPS:
 1. Fail2Ban
 2. Basic load balancing through docker/Traefik